 This Isn’t What We Did in High School: Expectations for Writing in College

-This workshop focuses on discussing the differences between high school and college writing, and what new expectations for writing college writers face in terms of the writing process, audience, purpose, argument and research.
-(30-40 minutes)
+This workshop, appropriate for first year courses and new student groups, focuses on discussing the differences between high school and college writing, and what new expectations for writing college writers face in terms of the writing process, audience, purpose, argument and research.

 Incorporating the Voices of Others: Citing Sources